 You may think – here comes one more cliched story about the outrageous behaviour inflicted on women by the men coming in their lives.
 This is where the book stands different from it’s counterparts.
 It not only depicts the endurance, perseverance, fear, helplessness and fragility of two women but also their courage to dream of a sunny future even in the darkest hours of their lives.

 I remember reading this novel back in college days.
 My room-mate borrowed it from one of our batch mates.
-In those days, I was mostly into reading romantic novels (we all go through this phase once in our lifetime :)).
-So, when I took this book and started reading it, I was taken aback seeing the way Rasheed, the husband was treating his wife, Mariam.
-It was a far cry from my hunky dory romantic novels.
+When I took this book and started reading it, I was taken aback seeing the way Rasheed, the husband was treating his wife, Mariam.
+It was a far cry from my hunky dory fiction novels I was used to reading.
 Keeping the novel aside looked best for me and my sanity.
 But people change, their choices change as well.
 And, I am no exception.
 Almost 10 years down the line, I once again sat with the same novel few days back (not a borrowed but a purchased one this time).
 I realised that I have kept myself away from one of the finest craft all these years.
 This is also due to my 3 rules for picking up a book to read.

 Set in the backdrop of Afghanistan, the novel begins with the innocence of a 5 year old ‘illegitimate’ child, Mariam.
 She lived with her heartbroken mother, Nana in the village of Gul Daman.
 For the first 15 years of her life, Mariam believed that she was very precious to her father, Jalil.
 His weekly visits to her kolba in Gul Daman along with his love, affection and gifts always supported her belief.
 Mariam dreamt of going to Herat some day, the city where her wealthy and influential father resided with his 3 wives and 9 children borne from them.
 Mariam wished to live a happy life with Jalil in his big mansion in Herat.
 Did her wish come true ?
 Here are 7 such reasons that lead one to hold onto this outstanding novel :